VshivcevA/Kekstagram/Contributing.md

 # Adjustment Management Guide

  Support your repository updated.
-When the mentor accepts your Pulrekvest, he gets to the Academy’s repository, but not to your Fork.
+When the mentor accepts your Pull Request, he gets to the Academy’s repository, but not to your Fork.

  #### 1. Do not commend anything yourself in `Master 'your repository